getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 However, ES6 adds a new feature which helps address significant shortcomings in the callbacks-only approach to async: *Promises*.
 In addition, we can revisit generators (from the previous chapter) and see a pattern for combining the two that's a major step forward in async flow control programming in JavaScript.

-**Note:** This chapter will only briefly overview Promises, as they are covered in-depth in the *Async & Performance* title of this series.

 ## Promises

 Let's clear up some misconceptions: Promises are not about replacing callbacks.
 Promises provide a trustable intermediary -- that is, between your calling code and the async code that will perform the task -- to manage callbacks.